lechnerc77/azd-compatibility-azure-function/README.md

 ### The sample code - oops

-Taking the sample code and adopting it to Powershell results in the following snippet:
+Taking the sample code and adopting it to PowerShell results in the following `azure.yaml`:

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json